-10.5 Furniture, Fixings, Laboratory Equipment etc
+Furniture, Fixings and Equipment

-The Contractor shall supply the furniture, fixtures and equipment listed in Schedules 10.1, and shall install them in the offices as required by the Engineer.
+The Contractor shall supply the furniture, fixtures and equipment listed in the table below, and shall install them in the offices as required by the Engineer.
 They shall be for the sole use of the Engineer and his staff.
 All furniture, fixtures and equipment shall be supplied new, following the Engineer's approval of a manufacturer's description or catalogue.
 The Contractor shall keep insured all furniture, fixtures and equipment to their full value (including duty where appropriate) and shall maintain them in good order until the end of the maintenance period.
-On completion of the Works, the equipment, shall be transferred to the Employer.
+On completion of the Works, the equipment shall be transferred to the Employer.